luizalabs/teresa/README.md

 Note that a failing release will prevent the rolling update from happening, so you have to keep compatibility with old code.

-**Q: How To use a nginx as sidecar?**
+**Q: How to use nginx in front of my app (sidecar)?**
-Create a nginx.conf file in root of your project with your nginx config, like:
+Create a nginx.conf file in the project root directory, for example:

 ```
 events {
   worker_connections  1024;